Last updated on December 20th, 2022 at 03:32 pm

-I see big things happening for me and my new grill pan over the Winter when it’s too cold to fire up anything outside.
-But today, I am super excited to dive in to some Tofu Yakitori.
+I see big things happening for me and my new grill pan over the Winter when it's too cold to fire up anything outside.
+But today, I am super excited to dive in to some tofu skewers (yakitori-style).

-The word “yakitori” literally means “grilled chicken” (Huffpost) however other meats and vegetables are cooked in the style too.
-Served on skewers yakitori is traditionally cooked over a flame on a rectangle clay box with a wire grate over the top.
+However other meats and vegetables are cooked in the style too.
+Yakitori is traditionally cooked over a flame on a rectangle clay box with a wire grate over the top.

-Making tofu yakitori couldn’t be simpler.
-First, I drain the tofu to remove moisture.
-Next I spend a whole 7 minutes making one of the best sauces you’ll ever try.
-Then I chop the tofu and some veggies and thread them on to skewers.
+Step 2.
+Spend a whole 7 minutes making one of the best sauces you'll ever try.
+Step 3.
+Chop the tofu and some veggies and thread them on to skewers.

-Finally, I place each skewer on my new Lodge grill pan and watch those gorgeous grill marks appear.
+Step 4.
+Place each skewer on your grill or BBQ and watch those gorgeous grill marks appear.
 While turning the skewers, I brush the tofu and vegetables with THAT dipping sauce.
 Oh, my goodness the smells!

 And that's it.
 A gorgeous appetiser or main served with steamed rice ready in around 15-minutes.